 The best fix is recording in a closet.
 All those hanging clothes do *wonders* to absorb sound.
 Put egg-crate foam on the wall opposite you to nullify echo from that direction.
-For real.
-If your living quarters were to be picked up and shaken vigorously by a giant, you should emerge unscathed.
+This makes a big difference.

 Minimize all background sound, these mics will pick up everything.
 Refrigerators, HVAC, even loud computer fans.
 So don’t record where you can hear a fan or refrigerator, and keep your computer as far away as possible—around a corner if you can.
 Turn off the heating or AC before you begin.
 Be aware of noise you can’t control, a truck driving by outside can be picked up.
 You’ll have to wait until it’s gone and then redo that sentence.

 For software, do your recording and editing in Audacity.
 It’s free, and plenty powerful for anyone who isn’t an industry professional.
 Plug in, hit record, and go.
 Save every now and then while you’re recording, and of course once when you’re done.